MohamedAbdelhamid0/College-Projects/README.md

 Implementation of various sorting algorithms to understand performance, complexity, and practical use cases.

 ### ⚙️ [ALU Circuit](./ALU-Circuit)
-Digital logic design of a simple Arithmetic Logic Unit capable of basic operations like add, subtract, AND, OR.
+Digital logic design of a simple Arithmetic Logic Unit capable of basic operations like add, subtract, multiplication

 ### 🎟️ [Cinema Booking Website](./Cinema-Booking-Website)
-A full-stack website for browsing, selecting, and booking movie tickets with a user-friendly interface.
+A front-end project for browsing, selecting, and booking movie tickets with a user-friendly interface.

 ### 🔐 [Ciphering](./Ciphering)
-Cryptographic implementations including Caesar cipher, Vigenère cipher, and simple encryption systems.
+Cryptographic implementations including Caesar cipher

 ### 🧠 [Computer Processor](./Computer-Processor)
 Simulation and design of a basic CPU architecture with instruction execution and memory components.